mmgaggle/ceph-lb/README.md

 commands to configure will vary depending on the devices' network operating system.
 This makes this scenario more challenging to implement.
-On the other hand  the resulting storage service is fault tolerant and active/active up to the ECMP width supported by upstream devices.
+On the other hand  the resulting storage service is fault tolerant and active/active up to the ECMP width supported by upstream devices (commonly 32 or 64).

 <p align="center">
   <img src="https://raw.githubusercontent.com/mmgaggle/ceph-lb/master/images/health_routing.png" />